vincent612/FakeItemIdentification/README.md

-# FakeItemIdentification system using Blockchain
+# FakeItemIdentification application using Blockchain